Karabo-tech/React-Weather-App/README.md

 1. **Create `README.md`**:
    - Save the above content in a file named `README.md` in the project root.
-   - Replace placeholders:
-     - `https://github.com/your-username/react-weather-app` with your actual GitHub repository URL.
-     - `[Your Name]` with your name or GitHub profile link.
-   - If you have a different live URL, update `https://react-weather-app-zeta.vercel.app/` accordingly.

 2. **Verify Content**:
    - Ensure the repository URL and live demo link are correct.
-   - Confirm the project structure matches your app (adjust if you have additional files).
+   - Confirm the project structure matches your app.
    - Add any additional acknowledgments or notes specific to your project.

 3. **Commit to GitHub**: